 Marko, who has a passion for mathematics and physics, began reading and writing at age two; at four years of age he could speak in English.
 In describing his first memories of using a computer, Marko said: “I was approximately three years old and I was making simple actions like personalizing Windows, then installing Windows, making remote desktop connections with workstations and servers on remote locations, and so on.”

-Marko teaches computer basics to children eight–11 in his elementary school.
+Marko teaches computer basics to children aged 8–11 in his elementary school.
 He is fluent in three languages and is learning a fourth.
 The prime minister of Macedonia provided him an IT lab to further his technical learning.

 In 2010, Marko wrote a book for the pre-installation, installation, and post-installation process of Windows 7.
 The book consists of 305 pages.
 The Macedonia government bought the rights to the book, published it, and distributes it free to all schools.

 When asked about his long-term plans, Marko said he hopes to write computer instructional books for users of all levels.

 7 Colin Carlson, 16, California, USA

 If you are Colin Carlson, you’re 16 and you’ve earned two bachelor’s degrees (a B.A. in Environmental Studies and B.S. in Ecology and Evolutionary Biology, both from the University of Connecticut), a master’s degree (an M.S. in Ecology and Evolutionary Biology, also from Connecticut), and you’re working on a Ph.D.
 (Environmental Science, Policy, and Management from the University of California, Berkeley).
 Oh, and now, you’re interning in the Office of Policy for the U.S. Environmental Protection Agency.